naydef/8086eD/README.md

   * 32-bit Protected Mode with Paging ☒
   * Intel 486 instructions set ☒
   * Intel 486 instructions set with CPUID and CMPXCHG8B ☒
+  * Intel Pentium instruction set possibly?

+  Incomplete features:
+  * Fully implemented PIC
+  * Fully implemented PIT
+  * DMA and etc.
+  * Graphics modes
+  * Harddrive and booting from it
+  * Full decoding of the instructions in the debugger